 3. University of Central Florida

-The University of Central Florida offers a Masters of Science in Forensic Science program that can be completed online.
-The only caveat to this immersive online experience is that this degree path requires several prerequisites to the program and also elective opportunities that must be completed in person.
-There are two options for the program: one is a thesis option that requires a lab research component which can be accomplished in either a lab where the student already works or under the direction of a faculty member; the non-thesis option is expressly designed for the student who is already a professional in a forensic laboratory.
-There is also what is called the Forensic Professional Concentration that requires a capstone project that a faculty member oversees.
-The program has different tuition rates for in state versus out of state students even though it is offered online.
+The University of Central Florida offers a Master of Science in Forensic Science program.
+The only caveat to this immersive online experience is that this degree path requires several prerequisites for the program.
+Additionally, there are elective opportunities students must complete in person.
+Finally, there are two options for the program.
+The thesis option requires a research component.
+Students can complete it in either a lab where they already work or under the direction of a faculty member.

 Program Duration: 30-32 Credit Hours